DD2480-Group10/javaparser/report.md

  If we want to simplify the cleanLines method to reduce the cyclomatic complexity we can do so by splitting up the method into two separate methods.
   It could be done by collecting the lines, and then returning them at line 119 in the JavadocParser class.
-  Since the method is now split up into separate methods the cyclomatic complexity for both of these will be < 10, thus reducing the complexity.
-Note that when calculated by hand the CC was already less than lizard's, but improvments can still be made.
+  Since the method is now split up into separate methods the cyclomatic complexity for these will be reduced.
+Note that when CC was calculated by hand the
+  CC was already less than lizard's, but refactoring can still be carried out.

 #### prettyPrintingTextNode
  The high complexity isn’t really needed for this method.